codatio/codat-docs/docs/using-the-api/best-practices/implementing-a-mapping-page.md

 2. Configure the [Dataset data changed](/using-the-api/webhooks/core-rules-types#dataset-data-changed) webhook to listen for changes in the underlying data for the `chartOfAccounts` data type.
 You will receive a notification when the data sync completes successfully.

-WHY CHANGED, NOT COMPLETE? what we are trying to say is - fetch accounts on first link, and then get notified as soon as that initial ffetch is done - once done, pull a list of accounts and show it to the customer to map

 3. Once notified by the webhook, call our [List accounts](/accounting-api#/operations/list-accounts) endpoint and use the response to display `account.name` and `account.id` in a dropdown box for your customer to choose the correct mapping.
 You can also query the response to simplify the mapping experience for your customer:

     * Display only active accounts of relevant account type needed for your mapping page, such as `type=income` and `status=active`.